Leslie’s (NASDAQ:LESL) Updates FY 2022 Earnings Guidance

-Leslie’s (NASDAQ:LESL – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.02-$1.10 for the period, compared to the consensus earnings per share estimate of $1.00.
+Leslie’s (NASDAQ:LESL – Get Rating) updated its FY 2022 earnings guidance on Monday.
+The company provided EPS guidance of $1.02-$1.10 for the period, compared to the consensus EPS estimate of $1.00.
 The company issued revenue guidance of $1.57 billion-$1.61 billion, compared to the consensus revenue estimate of $1.52 billion.

-Leslie’s (NASDAQ:LESL – Get Rating) last issued its quarterly earnings data on Thursday, May 5th.
-The company reported ($0.01) EPS for the quarter, beating the consensus estimate of ($0.02) by $0.01.
-The business had revenue of $228.07 million for the quarter, compared to analysts’ expectations of $211.32 million.
-The business’s revenue for the quarter was up 18.5% on a year-over-year basis.
-During the same quarter in the prior year, the company posted ($0.02) EPS.
-As a group, research analysts predict that Leslie’s will post 1.04 EPS for the current year.
+Leslie’s (NASDAQ:LESL – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
+The company reported ($0.01) EPS for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.01.
+The company had revenue of $228.07 million during the quarter, compared to the consensus estimate of $211.32 million.
+During the same quarter in the previous year, the business posted ($0.02) EPS.
+The firm’s revenue for the quarter was up 18.5% on a year-over-year basis.
+As a group, research analysts expect that Leslie’s will post 1.04 EPS for the current year.

-In other news, insider Moyo Labode sold 4,696 shares of the business’s stock in a transaction that occurred on Thursday, May 12th.
-The stock was sold at an average price of $17.48, for a total transaction of $82,086.08.
-Following the transaction, the insider now directly owns 11,554 shares in the company, valued at approximately $201,963.92.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other news, insider Moyo Labode sold 4,696 shares of the company’s stock in a transaction that occurred on Thursday, May 12th.
+The stock was sold at an average price of $17.48, for a total value of $82,086.08.
+Following the completion of the transaction, the insider now owns 11,554 shares of the company’s stock, valued at $201,963.92.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
 Insiders own 3.60% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the company.
-Morgan Stanley grew its stake in shares of Leslie’s by 456.9% during the second quarter.
-Morgan Stanley now owns 1,233,361 shares of the company’s stock worth $33,905,000 after purchasing an additional 1,011,882 shares in the last quarter.
-Northern Trust Corp raised its holdings in shares of Leslie’s by 68.9% in the first quarter.
-Northern Trust Corp now owns 1,252,189 shares of the company’s stock valued at $24,243,000 after buying an additional 510,884 shares during the last quarter.
-BlackRock Inc. raised its holdings in Leslie’s by 5.2% during the first quarter.
-BlackRock Inc. now owns 6,516,114 shares of the company’s stock worth $126,151,000 after purchasing an additional 323,662 shares in the last quarter.
-State Street Corp raised its holdings in Leslie’s by 12.4% during the fourth quarter.
-State Street Corp now owns 2,107,919 shares of the company’s stock worth $49,873,000 after purchasing an additional 231,968 shares in the last quarter.
-Finally, First Trust Advisors LP increased its holdings in Leslie’s by 130.7% in the first quarter.
-First Trust Advisors LP now owns 312,889 shares of the company’s stock valued at $6,058,000 after buying an additional 177,254 shares in the last quarter.
+A number of institutional investors and hedge funds have recently made changes to their positions in LESL.
+Point72 Hong Kong Ltd bought a new position in Leslie’s during the first quarter worth $112,000.
+MetLife Investment Management LLC acquired a new position in shares of Leslie’s in the 1st quarter valued at about $183,000.
+MML Investors Services LLC acquired a new position in shares of Leslie’s in the 4th quarter valued at about $257,000.
+Virtu Financial LLC bought a new stake in shares of Leslie’s during the 1st quarter valued at about $284,000.
+Finally, Canada Pension Plan Investment Board acquired a new stake in Leslie’s in the first quarter worth $294,000.

 About Leslie’s (Get Rating)